ShobhinSaj/ShobhinsBookStore/ShobhinsBookStore/README.md

 ```
 add-migration addValidationToProduct
 ```
-Got warning in PM console saying "An operation was scaffolded that may result in the loss of data.Please review the migration for accuracy"
+@01.58pm Got warning in PM console saying "An operation was scaffolded that may result in the loss of data.Please review the migration for accuracy"

-ProductRepository and IProductRepository interface added Reference to the same added to UnitOfWork and IUnitOfWork Tested for build errors; none found.
+@02.08pm ProductRepository and IProductRepository interface added

+@02.13pm Reference to the same added to UnitOfWork and IUnitOfWork

+@02.24pm Tested for build errors; none found.

-ProductController class added to Area/Admin/Controllers and modified code as per instructions Created new viewmodel ProductVM in ShobhinsBooksModels/ViewModels/ Microsoft.AspNetCore.Mvc.ViewFeatures package installed to resolve errors in ProductVM.cs.
+@02.30pm ProductController class added to Area/Admin/Controllers and modified code as per instructions

+@02.34pm Created new viewmodel ProductVM in ShobhinsBooksModels/ViewModels/

+@02.43pm Microsoft.AspNetCore.Mvc.ViewFeatures package installed to resolve errors in ProductVM.cs.

-ProductController modified to add IActionResult Upsert method and HttpPost,HttpDelete methods. commented out the HttpPost as per instructions.
+@02.50pm ProductController modified to add IActionResult Upsert method and HttpPost,HttpDelete methods. commented out the HttpPost as per instructions.

-APICall modified to include call to Category and CoverType properties.
+@02.55pm APICall modified to include call to Category and CoverType properties.

-New view file Index.cshtml created for Products and code copied from Category->Index.cshtml; Relevant properties of Product added. product.js file added to wwwroot/css dir and modified for Products page.
+03.30pm New view file Index.cshtml created for Products and code copied from Category->Index.cshtml; Relevant properties of Product added.

+@03.43pm product.js file added to wwwroot/css dir and modified for Products page.

-Products page added to navbar drop down menu
+@03.50pm Products page added to navbar drop down menu

-Tested application for Products page rendering.
+@03.54pm Tested application for Products page rendering.

-Upsert.cshtml view added to Product folder
+@04.00pm Upsert.cshtml view added to Product folder

-Added code from files provided
+@04.12pm Added code from files provided

-Created a free account at tiny.cloud to integrate WYSIWYG editor to product page's create/edit product section
+@04.16pm Created a free account at tiny.cloud to integrate WYSIWYG editor to product page's create/edit product section

+@04.30pm Tested the Product page for added functionalities

+@04.32pm Uncommented the HttpPost method in Product Controller as per instructions.

 ******************************************************************